Aulover/pytorch-PyraNet/README.md

 - numpy
 - progress

+## Datasets
+Mpii human pose dataset.
+Details of path setting: see ref.py.
+You can set the path in this file.

 ## Train
 For example, if you train the PRM network with 300 epochs, batch 6 and 2 stacked hourglass module with one gpu:
 ```